thedevfiles/thedevfiles/source/_posts/2014-09-02-building-a-simple-contact-form-in-php-part-2.md

 title: Building a simple contact form in PHP - Part 2
 date: 2014-09-02 00:00:00 -0700
 description: Adding server-side form validation to a php contact form.
-published: false
+published: true
+comments: true
+sharing: true
+first: /2014/09/building-a-simple-contact-form-in-php-part-1/
+last: /2014/09/building-a-simple-contact-form-in-php-part-5/
+prev: /2014/09/building-a-simple-contact-form-in-php-part-1/
+next: /2014/09/building-a-simple-contact-form-in-php-part-3/
+categories: [Tutorial]
-categories: [php, mail]
+tags: [php, mail]
 ---

-In [part 1](/2014/08/building-a-simple-contact-form-in-php-part-1) of [Building a simple contact form in PHP](/2014/08/building-a-simple-contact-form-in-php-part-1) we built a simple contact form that sends a notification when the form is posted with the values the user posted.
+In [part 1](/2014/09/building-a-simple-contact-form-in-php-part-1/) of [Building a simple contact form in PHP](/2014/09/building-a-simple-contact-form-in-php-part-1/) we built a simple contact form that sends a notification when the form is posted with the values the user posted.

-As we discussed at the end of [part 1](/2014/08/building-a-simple-contact-form-in-php-part-1) there are a few problems with our contact form.
+As we discussed at the end of [part 1](/2014/09/building-a-simple-contact-form-in-php-part-1/) there are a few problems with our contact form.

 We are going to work on solving some of those problems.